 There’s something great about the facelessness of a big city.
 You almost never see the same people unless you make a conscious effort.
 I used to live in a small town and you would always see people you knew at the grocery store.
 I don’t need to have a social interaction when I’m rolling up just to buy a bucket of cookie dough.
 I like when people are unfriendly it makes me feel calm and less obligated to have a conversation when I’m not in the mood.
 It’s weird that I prefer a city where more people live so I can talk to less of them.
 If you like talking to people then by all means have a great time with your move.
 Small cities have 250,000 people or less, and you’re bound to find one suited to your preferences.

 These, however, are great places if you’re going to start a family and want to be in a place that is on the rise and has a lot of promise.
 I’m sure you could argue it’s better for your kids in some way.
 I think owning a house sounds terrible.
 If my sink breaks, I don’t want to deal with finding someone to fix it.
 If you’re into home upkeep I’m very proud of you and you belong in a place where you can afford a house.

-To compile this list, I took two sources: Money and Forbes, which are both great resources.
+To compile this list of up and coming affordable small cities to live in the USA, I took two sources: Money and Forbes, which are both great resources.
 I took the average of their rankings to find my top 16 and then ranked them myself using the average median household income and cost of living index, which were sourced from Area Vibes.

-You could argue that the cities on this list are better than the 10 Worst Poorest and Most Dangerous Neighborhoods in New York City, even though I have lived in a few of them and like them, but I digress.
+You could argue that the cities on this list of up and coming affordable small cities to live in the USA are better than the 10 Worst Poorest and Most Dangerous Neighborhoods in New York City, even though I have lived in a few of them and like them, but I digress.
 Keep reading to find your next home: